 They demonstrate the various levels of trust that are potentially violated in each case of vulnerability, and illustrate how this can result in not just negative word of mouth, but also losing customers.

 As marketers collect more and more data, there are greater chances of users becoming de-anonymized and of third parties misusing personal data whether the bad actors gained it through working with the marketing company or through a data breach.
+In this matter, confidential computing for data security offers a promising solution to mitigate the risks associated with data collection, enabling marketers to analyze sensitive information while keeping it fully encrypted and protected.

 Marketers need not forget that personal data is always to some extent vulnerable, and should be protected at all costs.
 As marketing gains more data than ever, the need for addressing security concerns is at an all-time high.